iggyvolz/ablento/README.md

 Sources end with .src.yaml
 ## name
 Name of the source
-## version
-Version of the source

-If a build with the same version exists, it may ignore any changes and treat the source as already built.

-If omitted, the source will be rebuilt every time.
 ## remotes
 Lists the files that need to be downloaded for this source.